 - It is not required to migrate all mailboxes at once, one can migrate it in batches.

-- At one time maximum 50,000 mailboxes can be migrated.
-This migration process can be achieved through pre-defined excel file in which it is required to mention all-mailboxes’ credentials.
+- At one time, a maximum of 50,000 mailboxes can be migrated.
+This migration process can be achieved through a predefined excel file in which it is required to mention all-mailboxes’ credentials.
 The file size should not exceed 10 MB.

 - One can manage the migration process by adding and/or excluding a list of folders from it.

-After successfully mailbox migration from on-premise Exchange Server to online, it has to require to set an endpoint setting in Office 365 based on the applied migration method.
+After successfully mailbox migration from on-premises Exchange Server to online, it must set an endpoint setting in Office 365 based on the applied migration method.

-Once one applies this change, it will take up to 72 hours to recognize this change.
-And once it has done successfully, one can delete the migration batch and assign the licenses to those users otherwise mailboxes will remain disabled.
+Once SharePoint consultant applies this change, it will take 72 hours to recognize this change.
+And once it has been done successfully, one can delete the migration batch and assign the licenses to those users; otherwise, mailboxes will remain disabled.

 With the different migration methods, it becomes easier for any organization to move the mailboxes from Exchange Server to Exchange Online by analyzing all their criteria and requirements and selecting the appropriate migration type.